concept sign welcome to rejection stay strong

 What are the consequences of high rejection sensitivity?

 The consequences of high rejection sensitivity can vary.
 It can make it hard to form relationships and feel confident about your personal appearance.
 It can also make it difficult to do in-person networking and make friends in real life.
-While high rejection sensitivity can make life difficult at times, there are ways to deal with this issue and improve your overall emotional health.

 First, accept that rejection is part of life and that everyone experiences it at some point.
 The second step is to learn how to deal with rejection so that you can move on from it and not take the comments or actions of others too personally.
 If you take this approach, you will be able to feel better about yourself and have more confidence in your abilities.